-10 must-do things in New Orleans
+10 Additional “Must-Do Things” in New Orleans

 Bourbon Street and nights filled with booze and revelry generally come to most people’s minds when you mention New Orleans.
 However, New Orleans, lovingly referred to as “NOLA” by the locals, is far more than just its bars and party scene.
 In 2018, it will be celebrating its 300th anniversary, so it’s no wonder that New Orleans provides travelers with so much to see and do.
 So, take a trip to the Big Easy — we’ve managed to narrow it down to the 10 best things to “pass a good time,” as the locals say.